 13 – Code Cracker for C#

-In the past, only big companies like JetBrain (Creator of Resharper) could build a code analysis feature and tooling for Visual Studio, because doing so was not an easy task and required a lot of work and money, but with release of Roslyn compiler and set of API that it provides for querying and working with compiler, it is easier to build a code analysis tool for C# and VB, Code Cracker contains set of rules and refactoring and best practices that provide suggestions to improve your code with code fixes that you can use, it is available as both extension and Nuget package which you can use on project by project bases.
+In the past, only big companies like JetBrain (Creator of Resharper) could build a code analysis feature and tooling for Visual Studio.
+That was partly because doing so was not an easy task and required a lot of work and money.
+But with release of Roslyn compiler and set of API that it provides for querying and working with compiler, it is easier to build a code analysis tool for C# and VB.
+Code Cracker contains set of rules and refactoring and best practices that provide suggestions to improve your code with code fixes that you can use.
+It is available as both extension and Nuget package which you can use on project by project bases.

 14 – Refactoring Essentials